edjson/pygame-game/README.md

 pip install -r requirements.txt
 ```

-Set your Groq API key:
+To set your Groq API key in the terminal:
 ```bash
 export GROQ_API_KEY=your_key_here
 ```